delyan-kirov/Thrax/documentation/platform-abstraction.md

   for the build tool -- but switches to the same detection header.)
 - **`build.cpp` enforces this as a mechanism**, like the dependency DAG: a check target greps for raw platform macros outside `platforms/` and fails the build.
-Boundaries by mechanism, not discipline (architecture.md section 3).
+Boundaries by mechanism, not discipline.
 - **The domino check replaces trust.** `CC` knows the target, so it emits into every program: `#define THX_INT "@int32|@int64"` (the runtime's `mono`-key width -- deleting the `THxRT.c` re-derivation) **and**